Deans Cabinet

 Daniel Rice, M.Ed.

-Dan has been a GSAPP employee for over eleven years, and joined the Dean’s Office after leading Answer, GSAPP’s national sex education center, for the past three years as their Executive Director.
+Daniel is the Assistant Dean for Student Success and School Climate.
+He has been a GSAPP employee for over twelve years and joined the Dean’s Office after leading Answer, GSAPP’s national sex education center, for the past three years as their Executive Director.
 In his recent work, Dan has written professional development modules on cultural responsiveness and micro-aggressions for the Centers for Disease Control and Prevention – Division of Adolescent School Health; facilitated racial and reproductive justice learning communities and served on the GSAPP diversity committee for Priority II: Promote Inclusive Teaching and Training, serving as the lead for the Professional Development team.